jorgenpt/MiniSDLCPP/README.md

 ## Getting started

-Copy the two `.hpp` files into your project, then slap the following two lines into your relevant source file:
+Copy `MiniSDL.hpp` into your project, then slap the following two lines into your relevant source file:

 ```cpp